-Bed bug bites are often mistaken for mosquito bites or bites from other insects, and some people show no reaction at all to bed bug bites.
-So it’s no wonder they go undetected for long periods.
+Additionally bed bug bites are often mistaken for mosquito bites or bites from other insects, and some people show no reaction at all to bed bug bites.
+This makes it easier to understand how an infestation can often go undetected for long periods of time.

 - Bedside tables

 - Creases or crevices near where people sleep including baseboards, mattress seams and personal belongings

 Keep in mind that bed bugs are nocturnal.
 Identifying bed bugs during the day requires a bit of luck (good or bad, depending on your view) and some persistence.